gyorilab/gilda/README.md

 ```

 ## Funding
-The development of Gilda is funded under the DARPA Communicating with Computers
+The development of Gilda was funded under the DARPA Communicating with Computers
 program (ARO grant W911NF-15-1-0544).